The two-dimensional one-component plasma is hyperuniform: Preliminary results

-We are thus effectively replacing $-\log|x - \cdot|$ by $-\log \eta$ near each point charge.
 Another way to think about $\ff_\eta$ is that we are truncating the singularities by \textit{smearing out} the point charge $\delta_x$ \textit{à la} Onsager.
-Indeed when computing the divergence of $\nHH^\bX_{\veta}$ one finds that the atom at each point $x \in \bX$ has been replaced by a uniform measure of mass $1$ on the circle of center $x$ and radius $\eta(x)$.
-We refer to \cite[Section 2.2 \& Appendix B.1]{armstrong2019local} or to \cite[Sec 3.1]{serfaty2020gaussian} for more details.
-The truncation procedure can be extended to define $\Elec_{\veta}$, where $\Elec$ is any electric field compatible with $\bX$, by setting:
+Indeed when computing the divergence of $\nHH^\bX_{\veta}$ one finds that the atom at each point $x \in \bX$ has been replaced by a measure $\delta_{x}^{(\eta(x))}$ of mass $1$ uniformly spread on the circle of center $x$ and radius $\eta(x)$. \cor{We now have (cf. \eqref{DeltaHH}):